marmelab/react-admin/docs/ReferenceOneField.md

 </ReferenceOneField>
 ```

 You can also set the `link` prop to a string, which will be used as the link type.
-It can be either `edit`, `show`, a route path, or a fiunction returning a route path based on the given record.
+It can be either `edit`, `show`, a route path, or a function returning a route path based on the given record.

 ```jsx
 <ReferenceOneField